 Predictive Maintenance Personnel Checklist

 - Do you have personnel with the proper training in data science to be able to make effective use of the data you collect?
+Remember that the power of predictive maintenance lies in the ability to use massive amounts of data to detect trends and potential issues, and qualified personnel are required to separate signal from noise in the data.

 - Do they have experience in predictive maintenance systems?
 If so, are they knowledgeable about your current CMMS?